ericnewton76/gmaps-api-net/README.md

   * Time Zones
   * Street View, added to v0.19

+## Notable Upcoming

+* Trying to achieve a formal v1.0 release for 2018.
+This is basically on-track for first week of January.
+File any major issues quickly to get addressed before v1.0!
+* Planning a slight namespace/usage change for v2.0 release soon thereafter to support dependency injection and mocking away the library in your own testing apparatus.
+Intention here is to isolate away the library returning values to returning known values during your testing.
+* In relation to above, we will begin removing our tests for specific values, and testing instead for schema changes that Google is pushing through.

 ## Quick Examples
 Using Google Maps API for .NET is designed to be really easy.